serokell/blog-posts/typescript-for-haskellers/article.md

 As we said before, TypeScript's type system is not so bad as one may think.
 But it has one significant limitation – the absence of kinds.
 Higher-kinded types allow us to write types that have their own type constructors as parameters.
-So, by using generics instead of abstracting only over types, we are able to abstract over types which already abstract over types.
+So, with them, we can bring another level of abstraction.
+Imaging that your generic type is not just specific type, but type constructor like `Map` or `Array` which is waiting for its own generic type to be specified.

-Unfortunately, TypeScript's type system doesn't allow such code.
+Let's take a look on example of theoretical implementation, which, unfortunately, TypeScript's type system doesn't allow.

 ```typescript
 interface Collection<F> {